Updated

 A typical Grimsby managed IT engagement includes:

-- 24/7 monitoring across endpoints, servers, winery-or-production network, cellar-door POS, and M365 tenant
+- 24/7 monitoring across endpoints, servers, the production or winery network, cellar-door or retail POS, and the Microsoft 365 tenant

-- Help desk aligned to hospitality and tasting-room seasonality; after-hours on-call for production-floor or retail incidents
+- Help desk with coverage aligned to tasting-room and agri-tourism seasonality, plus after-hours on-call for production-floor or retail incidents

-- EDR, MDR, endpoint compliance reporting mapped to CIS Controls v8.1, with PCI-DSS scope management for cellar-door and e-commerce operators
+- Huntress 24/7 managed detection and response and SentinelOne EDR, with endpoint compliance reporting mapped to CIS Controls v8.1 and PCI-DSS scope management for cellar-door and e-commerce operators

-- Network engineering for split-site operators: production crush pad, tasting room, and e-commerce fulfillment back office running as one SLA
+- Network engineering for split-site operators running production, a tasting room or showroom, and an e-commerce back office as one SLA

-- Patch management with documented change control for production systems; monthly exception reporting
+- Patch management with documented change control for production systems, and monthly exception reporting

-- Backup and disaster-recovery testing with quarterly live restore drills
+- Backup and disaster-recovery testing with documented restore drills

-- Quarterly CISSP-led security and compliance review with PCI-DSS, SOC 2, CFIA, AGCO, and (for specialty manufacturers) ITAR and CMMC-adjacent evidence production
+- Quarterly CISSP-led security and compliance review producing evidence for PCI-DSS, SOC 2, CFIA, and PHIPA as each operator’s customer base demands

 Managed IT Plans for Grimsby Operators